Here’s a list of all the winners of LoL Worlds since the first season ever in 2011. Which do you remember?

 Worlds 2021

 The winners of 2020 couldn't keep the victory for another year in the Worlds.
 The Chinese team EDward Gaming won against DWG KIA by 3-2.
 The finals were in Laugardalshöll Sports Center, Reykjavík, Iceland.
-The MVP of this year was the Korean mid-laner Lee "Scout" Ye-chan, now a player of LNG who is now in the middle of a controversy due to his inability to leave China for the Worlds 2024.
+The MVP of this year was the Korean mid-laner Lee "Scout" Ye-chan, now a player of LNG, who was in the middle of a controversy due to his inability to leave China for the Worlds 2024.

 Worlds 2022